 Each version of android is named after sweet treats, and in alphabetical order with each release.
 You can see what I mean in the image below.

 Android is effectively an open source operating system.
-Each release is customised for the specific makes and models of tablet devices.
+Each release is customized for the specific makes and models of tablet devices.
 Updates to specific Android releases are deployed on a per device supplier basis, after appropriate testing has been conducted.

 This approach is what provides the flexibility that the Android O/S is famous for.
 It can be tailored and then applied to lots of different device makes and models, rather than just devices produced by a single manufacturer like the iPadOS.